sanderdewijs/livewire-maps/README.md

 When the user completes the shape, the component computes which markers fall inside and dispatches a `selection-complete` event with results.

-## Events and Listeners
+## Events and Listeners (advanced/optional)
-The component communicates via three channels for flexibility:
+Most users can stick to Livewire dispatches from PHP (recommended).
+The browser/window events below are optional for advanced integrations or when you need direct JS hooks.
+The component communicates via three channels:
 - DOM element events (dispatched/bubbled from the map element)
 - Window custom events
 - Livewire client bus (window.Livewire or window.livewire)

-You can listen on whichever channel fits your integration.

 ### Map is ready
 - Name: lw-map:ready